 The promissory note will be sent to you.
 Keep it in a safe place, as you must return the original note to obtain repayment of your investment after it matures.
 Make sure that you inform us of any address changes that might occur from the time of your investment until the maturity date of the promissory note.
 You can email a change of address to IRCC at Immigrant.Investor@cic.gc.ca.

 If you change your mind after you make your investment and decide that you do not want to immigrate to Canada under the Immigrant Investor Program, immediately contact:

-- CIC at the address where you submitted your Subscription Agreements; and
+- IRCC at the address where you submitted your Subscription Agreements; and

 - the visa office where you applied.